rust-lang/rust/atomics.md

 Relaxed accesses are the absolute weakest.
 They can be freely re-ordered and provide no happens-before relationship.
-Still, relaxed operations *are* still atomic, which is valuable.
-Relaxed operations are appropriate for things that you definitely want to happen, but don't particularly care about much else.
-For instance, incrementing a counter can be relaxed if you're not using the counter to synchronize any other accesses.
+Still, relaxed operations *are* still atomic.
+That is, they don't count as data accesses and any read-modify-write operations done to them occur atomically.
+Relaxed operations are appropriate for things that you definitely want to happen, but don't particularly otherwise care about.
+For instance, incrementing a counter can be safely done by multiple threads using a relaxed `fetch_add` if you're not using the counter to synchronize any other accesses.

 There's rarely a benefit in making an operation relaxed on strongly-ordered platforms, since they usually provide release-acquire semantics anyway.
 However